Call us for a free quote at 800-937-8398

 The good news is that house centipedes, while startling when they come running at super-speed out from under the kitchen counter, are not considered dangerous to humans.
 While it is possible that one might bite a person, more than likely it would take picking up a house centipede and handling one for that to happen.
 They would much rather reserve their venom for food and humans just are not something on the menu.

 If someone is bitten, more than likely it will just cause a reddish bump.
-People who are especially sensitive to bee stings and other insect bites and stings may need to see a doctor to make sure they don’t have an allergic reaction, but most people should feel no effects at all.
+People who are especially sensitive to bee stings and other insect bites and stings may need to see a doctor to make sure they don’t have an allergic reaction to the house centipede bite, but most people should feel no effects at all.

 If you do not want to deal with house centipedes or are concerned about other pests around your home, contact us for a property inspection and evaluation from a Western Exterminator pest control specialist.